wp-plugins/wp-geshi-highlight/readme.txt

 == Changelog ==
+= 1.0.7 (2012-05-12) =
+* Fixed collision with other plugins including their own version of GeSHi.
+Thanks to Bas for reporting.

 = 1.0.6 (2012-05-12) =
 * fix line-spacing bug when displaying code blocks with different line numbering settings on the same page.
 Thanks to Bas ten Berge for reporting.